shijiansj/DeepCatra/README.md

-# DeepCatra: Learning Flow- and Graph-based Malicious Behaviors for Android Malware Detection
+# DeepCatra: Learning Flow- and Graph-based Behaviors for Android Malware Detection

 This is the code and data repository of DeepCatra.